Yoav666s/dnd-wiki/_pages/reckonfear.md

 | Stealth | Agility | Your ability to move quietly, unheard and unseen. |

 # Resting
-In Reckonfall, you can take a Rest or a Break.
+In Reckonfear, you can take a Rest or a Break.

 **Rest.** A rest consists of 6\~8 hours of sleep.
 When you finish a rest, you regain all missing Hit Points and all missing Stamina Points.